cityofaustin/atd-knack-code/How to Update This Repo.md

 7. Give the new branch a meaningful name, then click "Propose File Change"

-8. On the next screen, confirm your pull request by clicking the green "Create Pull Request" button.
+8. On the next screen, confirm your pull request by clicking the green "Create pull request" button.

 9. Lastly, you should assign a reviewer to check your code.
 On the right side of the page find the cog icon next to reviewers, and select one of your colleagues to review the code.